Achieving financial freedom is a universal goal, but it’s especially challenging for freelancers.

 Get into crowdfunded real estate

 Just like entering the stock market, getting into real estate is not as complicated as it was before.
-In fact, there is a new category called “real estate crowdfunding” that makes it possible for small investors to enter the arena of large commercial properties without breaking the bank.
+There is a new category called “real estate crowdfunding” that makes it possible for small investors to enter the arena of large commercial properties without breaking the bank.
 Finance writer Adam Weinger describes the model as a group of investors who pool their money for an investment property that will be managed by a professional developer.
 Similar to partnerships, profits will be dispersed accordingly.
 While crowdfunded real estate investments are riskier and more expensive than stocks, owning a physical asset will give you much more financial security.
 You should consider this option if you are ready and willing to shell for a single property.

 Consider investing in gold